PowerLoom/deploy/README.md

 3. IPFS node
     - While we have __included__ a node in our autobuild docker setup, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer unless you have a strong internet connection and dedicated CPU+RAM.
     - 3rd party IPFS services that provide default IFPS interface like Infura are now supported.
-4. RPC URL for `Ethereum mainnet`.
+4. RPC URL for `Zkevm Mainnet`.
 We recommend running a full geth node to save costs and to stick to ethos of decentralization! :)
-> While the current testnet setup defaults to a "lite mode" and works with free RPCs, it's highly recommended to signup with one of these providers to at least track usage even if you aren't on a paid plan: [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5), [Infura](https://infura.io), [Quicknode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3491854-f4a458), etc. Please reach out to us if none of the options are viable.
+> It's highly recommended to signup with one of these providers to at least track usage even if you aren't on a paid plan: [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5), [Infura](https://infura.io), [Quicknode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3491854-f4a458), etc. Please reach out to us if none of the options are viable.

 ## For snapshotters